 In forex, when you want to open a trade you need to choose the trade size, which is referred to as a ‘lot’.
 Your trade size will be determined by how many lots you are going to buy or sell in the trade.
 Lots are calculated using your account funding currency, and the lot sizes include:

 ‘Micro lots’ are the recommended lot size for beginners.
 If your account is being funded by the US dollar then this would equate to $1,000 of the base currency you want to trade.
 When trading a dollar-based pair, the value of 1 pip would be 10 cents, allowing new forex traders to better manage risk.

 Buyers and sellers of currencies on the foreign exchange market determine the rates of FX instruments in real-time, while central banks maintain stability and the volatility of the currency.

-No one can perfectly predict the way the market moves, but by learning some of the most common technical indicators – like support and resistance levels and Fibonacci retracement – you can identify where currency pair lows and highs are and make more informed predictions about future trends.
+No one can perfectly predict the way the market moves, but by learning some of the most common technical indicators – like support and resistance levels and Fibonacci retracement – you can identify where currency pair lows and highs are, and make more informed predictions about future market trends.

 When you create a live trading account with Axi you get free access to MetaTrader 4 (MT4).
-This world-class trading platform not only gives you access to 70+ currency pairs, but access to indices, commodities (like oil and precious metals), and cryptocurrencies.
+This world-class trading platform not only gives you access to 70+ currency pairs, but access to share CFDs, indices, commodities (like oil and precious metals), and crypto CFDs.

-Before jumping into the real thing, it’s useful to get a feel for the ‘hands-on’ trading experience using virtual funds on a demo trading account.
+Before jumping into the real thing, it’s useful to get a feel for the ‘hands-on’ trading experience using virtual funds on demo accounts.